jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/analytics/common.md

 ![Report Technique](https://res.cloudinary.com/fluid-attacks/image/upload/v1657895822/docs/web/analytics/common/report_technique.png)

-This pie chart shows you the
+Of all the vulnerabilities
+reported (Open and Closed),
-percentage of each technique
+what is the percentage of
-used to report security
-vulnerabilities
+these according to the
+different types of security
+tests (Sast,
+Dast,
+and Sca).

 ## Mean time to reattack